| |

 How Business Service Mapping Improves Incident Management and Problem Resolution

-| WHAT BUSINESS SERVICE MAPPING DOES FOR INCIDENT RESPONSE: Business service mapping gives incident responders a dependency-aware view of every IT component supporting a business service.
+WHAT BUSINESS SERVICE MAPPING DOES FOR INCIDENT RESPONSE Business service mapping gives incident responders a dependency-aware view of every IT component supporting a business service.
 When an alert fires, teams see immediately which services are at risk, which teams own the affected components, and what changed recently.
-This cuts mean time to identify and enables prioritization based on business criticality rather than ticket volume. |
+These cuts mean time to identify and enables prioritization based on business criticality rather than ticket volume.

 The Role of Business Service Mapping in IT Management

-A structured service mapping implementation ensures that discovery scope, validation, and maintenance are planned before deployment.
+A structured service mapping implementation ensures discovery scope, validation, and maintenance are planned before deployment.
 That preparation means incident management and problem resolution benefit from accurate, complete service maps from day one.

-| Ready to get started?
-See how Virima builds discovery-sourced service context on the Trusted Runtime Truth page. |
+Ready to get started?
+See how Virima builds discovery-driven service context on the Trusted Runtime Truth page.

 The Role of Business Service Mapping in Incident Management

 Incident management handles and resolves unexpected disruptions in IT services, aiming to minimize adverse impact on business operations and end-users.
 Business service mapping strengthens each stage of that process by giving responders a connected, evidence-based picture of the environment before and during an outage.
+Five proven ways to improve incident management all trace back to having accurate, dependency-aware data at the moment an alert fires.

-| HOW SERVICE MAPS SPEED UP INCIDENT RESPONSE: When an incident occurs, business service mapping tells responders which business services are affected, which IT components are involved, and what dependencies link them.
-This eliminates manual infrastructure tracing under pressure, reduces mean time to resolution, and enables accurate escalation to the teams who own the affected services. |
+HOW SERVICE MAPS SPEED UP INCIDENT RESPONSE When an incident occurs, business service mapping tells responders which business services are affected, which IT components are involved, and what dependencies link them.
+This eliminates manual infrastructure tracing under pressure, reduces mean time to resolution, and enables accurate escalation to the teams who own the affected services.

 Swift Identification and Prioritization of Incidents